-Students are required to have access to Microsoft Excel, PowerPoint and a non-programmable calculator.
-Students must also have a stable Internet connection, or you should not be taking the course.
+Students are required to have access to Microsoft Excel, PowerPoint, and a non-programmable calculator.
+Students must also have a stable Internet connection, or they should not be taking the course.
+The instructor will not take responsibility for students' internet connections during classes and exams.